th0rn0/lanops-manager/README.md

 - Paypal Account for payments
 - Challonge API key
   - A verified challonge account is required - https://challonge.com/settings/developer
-- Challonge Organization subdomain
-  - An Organization must be created in Challonge for this.
-Please use the exact subdomain used in challonge.
-For example if the organization domain is https://lanops.challonge.com/ your sub domain will be 'lanops' - https://challonge.com/organizations/new
 - Steam Developers API Key
   - Any Steam API key will do.
 It's best to create a new account though - https://steamcommunity.com/dev/apikey
 - Google Analytics Tracking ID